tommeagher/pycar14/README.md

 ```
 ##Python mini boot camp at #NICAR15 in Atlanta

-We'll use the [Anaconda distro of Python](http://docs.continuum.io/anaconda/pkgs.html)'s interactive interpreter in Windows PowerShell today as we explore Python.
-At the end, we'll give you everything working in Github.
+We'll use the [Anaconda distro](http://docs.continuum.io/anaconda/pkgs.html) of the iPython interactive interpreter in Windows PowerShell as we explore Python.
+At the end of the day, we'll give you everything working in Github.

 ###Schedule for the day
 ####[Introduction](http://bit.ly/intropycar14)